-Joanne Farrell is Group Executive Health, Safety, and Environment (HSE) and Managing Director Australia at Rio Tinto, and a keynote speaker at the upcoming Minesafe International 2017 conference.
+Joanne Farrell is Group Executive Health, Safety, and Environment (HSE) and Managing Director Australia at Rio Tinto, and was a keynote speaker at the Minesafe International 2017 conference.
 The AusIMM Bulletin asked Joanne for her views on key issues and best practice relating to health and safety in the minerals industry.

 What do you see as the key issues that the industry needs to address from a health and safety perspective?